updated 14 March 2023

-The Club has a growing group of DF sailors at the club, sailing Tuesdays (cruising day) and alternate Saturdays (scroll down to see the program).
-On those Saturdays some formally compete with a short course racing format while other just join thefleet cruising the lake.
+The Club has a growing group of DF sailors at the club, sailing Tuesdays (cruising day) and most Saturdays with a short course racing format while other just join thefleet cruising the lake.

 It is a strictly controlled one-design class becoming increasingly popular across clubs.
 Its smaller size and weight allow members to handle them more easily and to carry them on trips.
 A real bonus when unexpected sailing opportunities arise on those lakes and ponds they come across.